iamtiagogalvao/tg-super-eslint-config/README.md

    export default [
      ...tgSuperEslintConfig({
        useVue: true, // DEFAULT: False - Set to true if you are using vue
-       useGlobalRulesWithVue: true // DEFAULT: False - Set to true if you want to use all other configs in vue projects too
+       useGlobalRulesWithVue: true, // DEFAULT: False - Set to true if you want to use all other configs in vue projects too
        vueI18nDir: "./src/locales" // DEFAULT: undefined - Pass the path to your i18n locales if you want additional locale linting
      })

      // You can also add your own rules, overrides, configs, plugins, etc here.
-     // EXAMPLE: 'no-undef': 'off'
+     // EXAMPLE: {rules: 'no-undef': 'off'}
    ]
    ```